m-s-t/CtCI/README.md

 # CtCI
-My learning code for a book "CRACKING the CODING INTERVIEW":http://www.crackingthecodinginterview.com
+My learning code for the book ["CRACKING the CODING INTERVIEW"](http://www.crackingthecodinginterview.com)